kennixdev/applocale/README.md

 It can generates localized file for ios, android or in json format
 The input resource can be 'google sheet' or 'xlsx' or 'csv'

+## What's news
+0.4.1:
+1. can multiple config file in one project
+2. separate conversion logic in ruby file

 ## Installation

 **Option1: Install by command:**